Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Open STAS on domain controller 192.168.20.5.

-1) In "General" tab, put in NETBIOS name of AD domain, together with Fully Qualified Domain Name
+1) In the "General" tab, put in the NETBIOS name of the AD domain, together with the Fully Qualified Domain Name

-And then click on Start button to start agent
+And then click the Start button to start the agent

-2) Wait for Current Status of STA Agent to be "Start"
+2) Wait for the Current Status of STA Agent to be "Start."

-If STA agent cannot be started, please double check Administrator Credentials, NetBIOS Name, and Fully Qualified Domain Name.
+If the STA agent can't be started, double-check the Administrator Credentials, NetBIOS Name, and Fully Qualified Domain Name.

-3) Go to "STA Agent" tab, and specify the subnet where all Windows AD users belong to, as shown below.
+3) Go to the "STA Agent" tab and specify the subnet to which all Windows AD users belong, as shown below.

 "STA Agent Mode": EVENTLOG is recommended.